 Pat’s favorite avocation is music.
 He has played the piano since age 5, and has been a soloist and an accompanist for choirs, vocalists, instrumentalists, and musicals.
 In high school, he accompanied the Florida High School All-State Chorus, as well as the choruses at his high school.
 At Princeton, he had many musical opportunities including being accompanist and assistant director of multiple choruses, as well as musical director and pianist for numerous musicals.
 Since college, he has sung with choruses including the San Francisco Symphony Chorus, the Minnesota Chorale and Musica Spei.
 He currently sings with the Yale Camerata, and plays piano in informal instrumental ensembles.

 Pat is married to Maggie Langford Holland, another Princeton graduate.
-Maggie is a faculty member at the Yale School of Nursing, where she does research on child healthcare.
-They are fortunate to live near Pat’s brother Michael, who is a Vice President at Smartequip Corp.; sister-in-law Eliza, a midwife at Women’s Health Associates; and their awesome kids Merrin and Coen.
+Maggie is also a researcher and teacher, and is currently a professor in the School of Health Sciences at the University of New Haven.
+They are fortunate to live near Pat’s brother Michael, who is a Vice President of Product Development at ArcXP/Washington Post; sister-in-law Eliza, a midwife at Women’s Health Associates; niece Merrin and nephew Coen.